JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Environmental Sensing/Radon Sensor Signoff.md

 # Function of the subsystem

-The role of the radon sensor subsystem is to send data to the main MCU by interfacing with a custom-designed PCB.
+The role of the radon sensor subsystem is to send data to the main MCU by interfacing with another MCU.

 # Constraints: